l2beat/l2beat/packages/backend/discovery/kroma/ethereum/diffHistory.md

 ## Description

 Kroma mainnet fork occured at block #8171899.
-Team is annoucning a rollback.
+Team is announcing a rollback.

 ## Watched changes